 Councillor Marcus Johns

 - Elected as a Deansgate Councillor in May 2018, last re-elected in 2021.

-- Term ends in May 2020
+- Term ends in May 2024

-- Sits on the Economy Scrutiny Committee
+- Chairs the Council’s Economy Scrutiny Committee

 - Email: firstname.lastname@example.org

-I then went to the University of Manchester and stayed for work.
-I currently work in a think tank developing progressive policy in the city centre, after a career in economic development.
+I went to the University of Manchester and stayed for work in a think tank developing progressive public policy, after working in economic development.

 I became a Councillor because I wanted to give something back to the community that had been so welcoming and given me a home.
 I love living in the city centre, and I’m proud to work towards making it an ever-better place to live and an ever-stronger community.
-I love serving our diverse, exciting community and fighting for our vision of the City Centre: a place where everyone can live their whole lives happily with good homes, good jobs, and good services meeting their needs—old or young, families with children, adopted Mancunian or not, whoever you are.
+I love serving our diverse, exciting community and fighting for our vision of the City Centre: a safe, green, and pleasant place where everyone can live their whole lives happily with good homes, good jobs, and good services meeting their needs—old or young, families with children, adopted Mancunian or not, whoever you are.

 I Chair the Economy Scrutiny Committee, which looks at issues like jobs, skills, and training, as well as transport and strategies at the Greater Manchester level.
 I chose this committee, and was grateful to be elected by the Council to chair it, because I have experience in the field, previously working in economic development and now doing economic research, and I am passionate about building a fairer economy for Manchester people.